leowz/avaj-launcher/README.md

 This is the first Java project in the cursus of school 42.
 Here is my understand and what I have learned in the process of doing this project.

+Avaj-launcher is a very simple exercise using Java.
+The principle idea is to implement a series of class structure and different design patterns indicated by UML graph provided by 42.
+The finished java program should be able to read from a file, do rounds of simulation and log results in a output file.

 ### Tasks to do:

 1. Implement classes and architecture from the UML class diagram provided.